jpzpj/Unity-ML-Agility-Game/README.md

 ![3Balls](https://user-images.githubusercontent.com/83223936/130617119-5b1075fe-010c-4cca-911d-da597d9ea489.png)

 Training (12 million steps) took 500 minutes.
 It takes the agent an average of 1054 seconds to win.
 See a video of a game at https://youtu.be/4n_t4zwsSpg.
 The first 00:05:30 are trimmed.
-The first when is at 00:10 (actual time at 05:40).
+The first win is at 00:10 (actual time at 05:40).
 Not bad, but Would be nice to improve this.
 Still I can't win the 3-ball game in less than this time, too frustrating.
 To improve the ML Agents performance in playing the game it may need a bit of curiosity.